mwahab1/RepData_PeerAssessment1/PA1_template.md

 if using a different imputation strategy (say using median steps for missing intervals) would have affected differently.

+Also, from the new histogram, the frequency of the bin containing the median and mean values (i.e. the 10000-15000 steps) has increased from over 25% to close to 35%.

 ## Are there differences in activity patterns between weekdays and weekends?